-In his in-progress book Why Programmers Work at Night, Swizec Teller points out another reason why the night-time is the right time for creative work is because of the lack of distractions.
+In his in-progress book Why Programmers Work at Night, Swizec Teller points out another reason why the night-time is the right time for creative work: the lack of distractions.

 Teller introduces the idea of 'the maker’s schedule'.
 For most people – managers, retailers, administrators and so on – work is just a set of tasks.
 The daytime schedule and its distractions are tolerable as most tasks are short, mechanistic and easy to resume.